 For in-state students, third-party programs are often more expensive than UA programs.
 However, third-party affiliates offer a wider variety of destinations and opportunities.

-Steps to complete to participate in a third-party program
+Steps to complete to participate in this program

 - Complete the Education abroad application